jynik/ready-set-yocto/ready-set-yocto.md

  $ bitbake core-image-minimal
 ~~~

-A word of warning -- if you're a ZFS user on a 20.04 LTS, you'll run into an error like this.
+Another word of warning -- if you're a ZFS user on a 20.04 LTS, you'll run into an error like this.
 Remember when I said to use something like EXT4?
 This is why.

 ~~~
 | bmaptool: ERROR: cannot generate bmap for file 'core-image-minimal-raspberrypi3-20210604145240.rootfs.wic': the file-system does not support "SEEK_HOLE" and "SEEK_DATA" but only provides a stub implementation